What we know about CBS’s upcoming streaming service for sports

 Moonves didn’t fully respond to a question about what kind of sports content would be live streamed, whether its focus would be more on highlights, or whether that was all still being worked out.

-However, he did point out that CBS has deals with the NFL, the NCAA (through 2032, in fact), FCC football, and PGA Tour Golf.
+However, he did point out that CBS has deals with the NFL, the NCAA (through 2032, in fact), FCC football and PGA Tour Golf.
 But he described the project as being in the “very preliminary stages” of formation.

 “CBS is a big player in the sports world,” Moonves said.
 “We are going to look to differentiate ourselves from the ESPN and the Fox Sports as well, and we think we have a good opportunity to succeed.”